 Event duration: 60–75 minutes or 75–90 minutes, depending on the audience’s age and attention span.

-Our workshop programme enables students from grades 1 to 12 to engage with a book from the current festival programme through a variety of artistic methods.
-The focus is on nurturing each child’s creativity and reading skills.
-All workshops are free of charge, and all participants receive a complimentary copy of the book.
+Our workshop program invites students in grades 1 through 12 to explore a book from the current festival program through a variety of artistic approaches.
+Each workshop centers on the individual creativity and reading skills of every child.
+All workshops are free of charge, and all participants receive a complimentary book.

 Duration: 1-3 days

-- Participants are not required to have read the book beforehand (or only short excerpts).
+- Participants do not need to have read the book before the workshop, or only need to have read short excerpts.

 Contact